SmNIslam03/stroke-prediction-analysis/README.md

 Open and execute the `stroke_prediction.ipynb` Jupyter Notebook cell by cell to train and evaluate the model.

+Note: Make sure you have downloaded the dataset from kaggle and have the `.csv` file in the same folder as the `.ipynb` file

 ---

 ## [Video Demo](https://drive.google.com/file/d/12_gIqslFoZub4ov2FFF0iADL46HX2WNc/view?usp=drive_link)